Al Dahlgren, Vice Chair

 Phone: 320-250-3893 Email: firstname.lastname@example.org

-In 2015, Ringsmuth co-founded the St. Cloud area non-profit #UNITECLOUD whose mission is to reduce cultural, religious and racial tensions in Central MN.
-She is the currently the Director at #UNITECLOUD and also works part-time for Tripiciano Immigration Law as a legal assistant.
-She is also a facilitator with the CARE (Community Anti-Racism Education) team at St. Cloud State University.
+In 2015, Ringsmuth co-founded the St. Cloud area non-profit Unite Cloud whose mission is to help people in Central MN to know, love, and stand up for their neighbors.
+She is the currently the Director at Unite Cloud and also is also a facilitator with the CARE (Community Anti-Racism Education) team at St. Cloud State University.
 Ringsmuth is dedicated to ensuring that everyone can survive and thrive in Central MN, no matter their race, religion, gender, sexual orientation, abilities or socio-economic background.

 Ringsmuth believes in District 742 schools, St. Cloud area teachers and in every child within District 742's care.
 As a parent, former educator and current community leader, she is able to see things from many perspectives and does not take lightly the honor and privilege of serving this area on the St. Cloud Area School Board.